Market Analysis - Materials Congress 2019

 Materials Science and Engineering is an acclaimed scientific discipline, expanding in recent decades to surround polymers, ceramics, glass, composite materials and biomaterials.
 Materials science and engineering, involves the discovery and design of new materials.
 Many of the most pressing scientific problems humans currently face are due to the limitations of the materials that are available and, as a result, major breakthroughs in materials science are likely to affect the future of technology significantly.
 Materials scientists lay stress on understanding how the history of a material influences its structure, and thus its properties and performance.
 All engineered products from airplanes to musical instruments, alternative energy sources related to ecologically-friendly manufacturing processes, medical devices to artificial tissues, computer chips to data storage devices and many more are made from materials.
 In fact, all new and altered materials are often at the heart of product innovation in highly diverse applications.

-We invite you, on behalf of the Organizing Committee, to this excellent meeting with great scientists from different countries around the world and sharing new and exciting results in Materials World, which will be held in Spain from June 11-13, 2018 Barcelona, Spain.
+We invite you, on behalf of the Organizing Committee, to this excellent meeting with great scientists from different countries around the world and sharing new and exciting results in Materials World, which will be held in Austria from June 24-26, 2019 Vienna, Austria.
 This exciting and informative conference program including plenary lectures, symposia, workshops on a variety of topics, poster presentations and various programs for participants from all over the world.

 Importance & Scope: